sridurgeshv/code-review-webapp/README.md

 Unlike conventional tools where users can write and run code but lack real-time synchronization between different users, our app facilitates seamless connections in real-time coding sessions, bridging the gap for true collaboration.
 This makes it an ideal choice for teams seeking structured, team-based collaboration without syncing issues.

+Note - To run the code you should have required language installed in your pc like if you are running python code you should have python installed in your pc.

 ## Key Features

 - **User Profiles and Team Creation**: Customize your experience and organize your team efficiently.